AaronAlfer/NQueensMagic/README.md

 # N Queens Magic
-*A program that solves the N Queens puzzle*
+*A program that solves the N queens puzzle*
 ## Project Structure
 In the repository, you can find 2 folders: 'NQueensMagic' and 'NQueensMagicConsole'.
 The former contains the core library.
 The latter simply bounds the program to the Windows Console UI.
 The Console interface makes use of simple commands that are explained in NQueensMagicConsole\ConsoleCommands.txt.
 ## Introduction